damjan64/shelly-green-guardian/load-shedding.md

 >**Warning**
 >
 >Be cautious to prevent "pumping"; the difference between the variables loadSheddingPower and switchBackPower should be greater than the power rating of the device being switched off.
 Otherwise, upon reconnecting the device, it may once again result in an overload, necessitating the need to turn it off again ... and so on.
+>
+>It's important to be aware that conflicts may occur between the user and the algorithm.
+For instance, the algorithm may switch off a device, and if the user manually switches it back on, the algorithm might turn it off again.
+If your wish is to keep a device turned on, regardless of network overloading, you must deactivate the algorithm's operation.
+>
+>Take into account that Shelly updates the energy value every minute; if faster responsiveness is needed, instantaneous power is available.
+However, without additional averaging, the algorithm will be very jittery.